Home Teaching Service Personal Other Links Index

 Union Bargaining

-In 2006/07, I spent some of my most exciting writing for my Union (YUFA - the York University Faculty Association).
+In 2006/07, I experienced some of my most exciting writing, working for my Union, YUFA - the York University Faculty Association.
 We spent 7 1/2 months in bargaining with the Employer and managed to bring in a good settlement.
-As YUFA's Communications Officer, and a member of the Bargaining Team, I was responsible for producing Bargaining Updates, written in what is still for me the most exciting way to write - last minute to a deadline, and with what was new for me - with help from a team, where I produce a first draft, the Team helps work it further into what we want to say, it then goes to YUFA President Arthur Hilliker, The Voice of YUFA, with bargaining and negotiating all along the way for what each of us wants to actually get said.
+As YUFA's Communications Officer, and a member of the Bargaining Team, I was responsible for producing Bargaining Updates, written in what is still for me the most exciting way to write - last minute to a deadline, and with what was new for me - with help from a team, where I produce a first draft, the Team helps work it further into what we want to say, it then goes to YUFA President Arthur Hilliker, The Voice of YUFA, with bargaining and negotiating all along the way for what each of us wants to get into print.
 Exciting times!

 Book on The YUFA Strike of 1997

 I have completed a book about the YUFA Strike of 1997.
-My agent asked me to cut it by 20%, which I did, and she is now trying to find a publisher for it.
+My agent asked me to cut it by 20%, which I did but she has not found a publisher for it.
+In retirement, it will be one of my projects to get it published onlinet.

 Teaching on the Internet, Technoism, Advertising Ethics

-I now present at other conferences, most often on Internet teaching, but also on the effects of technology on our lives.
+I now present at other conferences, often on Internet teaching, but also on the effects of technology on our lives, and ethics in advertising.

 Silent Partners: Finding Materials For Teaching Internet Courses